al1brn/geonodes/docs/getting_started.md

    tree.og = tree.ig
 ```

-This code simply create the tree which connects the input geometry to the output geometry.
+This code simply creates the tree which connects the input geometry to the output geometry.

 Add a **Geometry Node** modifier to your Object and, as a parameter, select the node tree named "Do nothing tree" in the list.